Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Acceleration Opportunities due to Compact Models and the Need for Special Support

-Prior compression techniques have demonstrated that they can successfully achieve highly compact models without incurring accuracy loss.
-For example, after applying pruning, quantization, and Huffman encoding, Deep Compression \cite{han2015deep} reduced the model size of AlexNet and VGG-16 by 35$\times$ (from 240 MB to 6.9 MB) and 49$\times$ (from 552 MB to 11.3 MB), respectively.
-Similarly, accelerator-aware algorithms \cite{ren2019admm, yang2017designing} compress the model further.
-For AlexNet and GoogLeNet models, energy-aware pruning \cite{yang2017designing} pruned 91\% and 66\% of weights and reduced computational requirements by 6.63$\times$ and 3.43$\times$, respectively.
+Efficiency of executing ML models can be improved further by drastically reducing computation, communication, and memory requirements.
+This can be achieved by compressing tensors of ML models.
+Tensors are compressed by inducing and leveraging: (a) sparsity (zero values) \cite{han2015deep, wen2016learning, frankle2018lottery, mishra2017fine}, (b) size reduction (tensor decomposition, dimension reduction, and shape reduction) \cite{tan2019efficientnet, sandler2018mobilenetv2, iandola2016squeezenet, cichocki2015tensor, mishra2017fine, ragged_tensors}, and (c) quantization (precision lowering and value similarity) \cite{han2015deep, krishnamoorthi2018quantizing}.
+Previous techniques have achieved highly compact models without incurring accuracy loss.
+For example, after applying pruning, quantization, and Huffman encoding, Deep Compression \cite{han2015deep} reduced the model size of AlexNet and VGG-16 by 35$\times$ and 49$\times$ (e.g., from 552 MB to 11.3 MB), respectively.
+Accelerator-aware designs can compress the model further.
+For AlexNet and GoogLeNet models, \cite{yang2017designing} pruned 91\% and 66\% of weights and reduced computational requirements by 6.63$\times$ and 3.43$\times$, respectively.
 ADMM-NN \cite{ren2019admm} applied weight pruning and quantization, thereby reducing the model size of AlexNet, VGG-16, and ResNet-50 (with up to 0.2\% accuracy loss) by 99$\times$, 66.5$\times$ and 25.3$\times$, respectively.

-This section describes various sources of tensor sparsity which is either naturally present in the data (e.g., due to model architecture) or can be induced for model regularization.
-It describes how sparsity offers opportunity for eliminating ineffectual computations and reduced storage and communication requirements.
-Then, it discusses techniques for reducing the size and quantization of tensors, and how they offer advantages in terms of storage/performance/energy-efficiency.
+This section describes various sources of tensor sparsity which is either inherent or induced by model architecture or regularization.
+It describes how sparsity reduces computations, storage, and communication requirements.
+It also discusses techniques for reducing the size and quantization of the tensors, and how they offer advantages in terms of storage/performance/energy-efficiency.
+Then, it describes how compression techniques may induce irregularity in the processing and why special support is needed for efficiently processing the compressed tensors on hardware accelerators.